cocos-creator/docs-3d-deprecated/en/editor/publish/build-options.md

 Append MD5 hash to the exported assets for resolving CDN or browser cache issue.

-After being enabled, if any resource fails to load, it is because the renamed new file can not be found.
-It is usually because some third party resources was not loaded by `cc.loader`.
+After being enabled, if any asset fails to load, it is because the renamed new file can not be found.
+It is usually because some third party assets was not loaded by `cc.loader`.
 If this happens, you can convert the url before loading, to fix the loading problem.
 Example:

 ```js
 url = cc.loader.md5Pipe.transformURL(url);